Response Updates

 Where Did Hurricane Beryl Hit?

-Although Hurricane Beryl weakened before reaching any land in the Caribbean, many places in its path were still recovering from 2017’s hurricanes Irma and Maria.
+Although Hurricane Beryl in 2018 weakened before reaching any land in the Caribbean, many places in its path were still recovering from 2017’s hurricanes Irma and Maria.
 Beryl’s remnants brought rain and flash flooding to several islands, causing some additional damage.

 Fortunately, no fatalities were reported.